rahulmanuwas/kibocoin/README.md

  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Learncoin client sofware, see http://www.learncoin.org.
+For more information, as well as an immediately useable, binary version of the Kibocoin client sofware, see http://www.kibocoin.org.

 License
 -------

-Learncoin is released under the terms of the MIT license.
+Kibocoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process